-- O Use of the network/internet to facilitate illegal activity. - O Use of the network/internet for commercial or for-profit purposes. - O Use of the network/internet for non-work or non-school related work. - O Use of the network/internet for product advertisement or political lobbying. - O Use of the network/internet for hate mail, discriminatory remarks, and offensive or inflammatory communication. - Unauthorized or illegal installation, distribution, reproduction, or use of copyrighted materials. - O Use of the network/internet to access obscene or pornographic material. - O Use of inappropriate language or profanity on the network. - O Use of the network/internet to transmit material likely to be offensive or objectionable to recipients. - O Use of the network/internet to intentionally obtain or modify files, passwords, and data

-- belonging to other users. - O Impersonation of another user, anonymity, and pseudonyms. - O Use of network/internet facilities for fraudulent copying, communications, or modification of materials in violation of copyright laws. - O Loading or use of unauthorized games, programs, files, or other electronic media. - O Use of the network/internet to disrupt the work of other users. - O Destruction, modification, or abuse of network/internet hardware and software. - O Quoting personal communications in a public forum without the original author's prior consent. - O The creation of links to other networks whose content or purpose would tend to violate these guidelines.
+- Use of network/internet/equipment to violate the handbook or code of conduct. - Use of the network/internet to facilitate illegal activity. - Use of the network/internet for commercial or for-profit purposes. - Use of the network/internet for non-work or non-school related work. - Use of the network/internet for product advertisement or political lobbying. - Use of the network/internet for hate mail, discriminatory remarks, and offensive or inflammatory communication. - Unauthorized or illegal installation, distribution, reproduction, or use of copyrighted materials. - Use of the network/internet to access obscene or pornographic material. - Use of inappropriate language or profanity on the network. - Use of the network/internet to transmit material likely to be offensive or objectionable to recipients. - Use of the network/internet to intentionally obtain or modify files, passwords, and data belonging to other users. - Impersonation of another user, anonymity, and pseudonyms. - Use of network/internet facilities for fraudulent copying, communications, or modification of materials in violation of copyright laws. - Loading or use of unauthorized games, programs, files, or other electronic media. - Use of the network/internet to disrupt the work of other users. - Destruction, modification, or abuse of network/internet hardware and software. - Quoting personal communications in a public forum without the original author's prior consent. - The creation of links to other networks whose content or purpose would tend to violate these guidelines.